“Karma’s a bitch,” right?

 How did we develop this view?

-Because we have this misguided perspective that we need something outside ourselves to be happy.
+- Because we have this misguided perspective that we aren’t in control of our destinies.

 It’s because of this false view that we desire to transform karma into a sort of cash machine based on our ethical and spiritual behavior.

 However, if we can let go of this understanding of happiness, we can see that all we need is to live deeply in the present moment with mindfulness and discover our true nature.

 Karma is simply energy.
 It’s our intentional thoughts and actions.
 The energy we generate now and in the future will affect us.
 It has nothing to do with reward or punishment.
 Karma is unbiased and it’s ours to control.